yrashish/spring-boot-jib/README.md

 # Getting started

-Please use `mvn compile jib:build` command to build an image locally using maven.
+Please use `mvn compile jib:build` command to build and push an image to a conatiner registry using maven.